manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 ## General limitations

-- Binaries of *jextract* can be downloaded from https://jdk.java.net/jextract/. x64 binaries are available but no ARM64.
+- Binaries of *jextract* can be downloaded from https://jdk.java.net/jextract/. x64 binaries are available but no ARM64 binaries.
 According to the mailing list, cross-compiling is not possible, i.e. ARM64 binaries are needed on macOS with Apple Silicon.
-But so far, the x64 binaries have worked without problems.
+But so far, the x64 binaries (using the Rosetta2 emulation) have worked without problems.

 - `typedef` and `struct`: